John Weiss Forney: Career

-He was an earnest promoter of the Centennial Exposition and visited Europe in its interest in 1875.
-In 1877 he sold the Press and established a weekly, the Progress, which he edited until his death.
-Progress continued to be published by the Forney Publishing Company after his death.
-In 1880 he left the Republican Party and supported Winfield Scott Hancock for the presidency.
-He is buried in West Laurel Hill Cemetery, Bala Cynwyd, Pennsylvania.
+He was a commissioner of the Centennial Exposition and visited Europe in its interest in 1875.
+In 1877 he sold the Press and established a weekly, the Progress, which continued to be published by the Forney Publishing Company after his death.
+In 1880 he left the Republican Party to rejoin the Democratic Party and support Winfield Scott Hancock for the presidency.
+He died December 9, 1881, in Philadelphia, and was interred in West Laurel Hill Cemetery, in Bala Cynwyd, Pennsylvania.

-Forney's daughter Tillie achieved some renown as a journalist.
+Personal life

-The town of Forney, Texas is named in his honor.
+He married Elizabeth Reitzel in 1840 and together they had six children.
+Their son James Forney, was a colonel in the United States Marine Corps and their daughter Tillie May Forney was a writer and journalist.